iAMianIANiAM/PrismaTechGauntletv3/working/roadmap.md

 # PrismaTech Gauntlet 3.0 - Development Roadmap

+## IMPORTANT NOTICE: Version Control Issue

+**This roadmap is being updated to reflect the current state of the codebase.** Due to version control issues, the Ultra Basic Position Detection (UBPD) system, which is the primary detection model for the entire device, was lost or never fully committed to the repository.
+We are focusing our recovery efforts on implementing this key component, which is essential for the device's functionality.

 ## Project Overview
 The PrismaTech Gauntlet 3.0 is a wearable electronic device that enables users to "cast spells" through specific hand positions and gestures.
 This roadmap outlines the development plan to implement the functionality described in the TrueFunctionGuide.